mybb/meta/architecture/mybb-1.9-theme-system.md

   #### Source Priority in Plugin Namespaces
   In addition to preventing accidental collisions, namespaces allow for better control of intentional overrides (compared to combining all Resources in a single namespace in undefined order).

-  While Themes are expected to override Plugin Themelets (by assigning higher priority to Themes' contributions), namespaces allow for better control of external Plugins' contributions, leaving the possibility of:
+  While Themes are expected to override Plugin Themelets (by assigning higher priority to Themes' contributions), namespaces allow for better control of external Plugins' contributions, such as:
   - disallowing Plugin–Plugin contributions completely (by not recognizing external Plugins' sources),
-  - only allowing non-conflicting contributions (i.e. only new Resources) to another Plugin's namespace (by assigning higher priority to original Plugin's sources), or
+  - only allowing non-conflicting contributions (i.e. only new Resources) to another Plugin's namespace (by assigning higher priority to the target Plugin's original sources), or
   - allowing any contributions, including the overriding of original Resources, while ensuring that external overrides work correctly (by assigning higher priority to external Plugins' contributions).

   In the last two cases, contributions from two or more third-party Extensions to a single Plugin's namespace may result in collisions, given the lack of priority-defining hierarchy (which exists for Themes).
 This may be addressed by allowing Plugin developers or administrators to set explicit priority for Plugins or individual Resources, whether absolute (similar to numeric forum order) or relative (referencing conflicting, sibling extensions in "before" and "after" lists).